Complying to the FDA Gluten-Free Labeling Rule

 With the FDA gluten-free labeling rule in place, manufacturers must comply with the definition of “gluten-free” if they choose to label their products as gluten-free.
 Manufacturers who do not comply with the ruling can face consequences from the FDA.

 You play a role in ensuring manufacturers are meeting the definition of “gluten-free.”
-If you come across a product that is mislabeled as gluten-free, or that you believe made you sick because of gluten content, follow the steps below to notify the FDA of the problem.
+If you come across a product that is mislabeled as gluten-free (sometimes referred to as facial misbranding), or that you believe made you sick because of gluten content, follow the steps below to notify the FDA of the problem.

 Reporting a Problem